-With all of the advancements in technology these days, you may wonder what we are doing at UTZ to continuously innovate the UTZ certification system.
-We sat down with UTZ innovation manager, Henk van Rikxoort, to learn more about the innovations we are working on and what the future of UTZ will look like in the digital era.
+With all of the advancements in technology these days, you may wonder what we are doing at the Rainforest Alliance to continuously innovate our certification systems.
+We sat down with Senior Specialist Science & Impacts Henk van Rikxoort, to learn more about the innovations we are working on and what the future of the Rainforest Alliance will look like in the digital era.

 The first mile

 When it comes to incorporating new technology into the UTZ certification system, it all starts with something we call the ‘first mile’.
-The ‘first mile’ is an UTZ term used to refer to the first part of the agricultural supply chain, from the individual farmer level to the cooperative level.
-This part of the supply chain is very important for UTZ as on this level our certification program is implemented, training takes place and audits are carried out.
+The ‘first mile’ is a term referring to the first part of the agricultural supply chain, from the individual farmer level to the cooperative level.
+This part of the supply chain is very important for the UTZ program as on this level our certification program is implemented, training takes place and audits are carried out.
 In other words, it is here where we can make a real impact.

 At its essence it’s about data.
 A lot of information streams are not always efficient – which is why we want to innovate this process.

-“In addition to being an important stage of the supply chain, first mile is also the name of an innovation program that we started two years ago at UTZ”, Henk explains.
+“In addition to being an important stage of the supply chain, first mile is also the name of an innovation program that we started three years ago”, Henk explains.

 “It’s a program in which we are exploring what certification could look like in the future and where we are testing and trying a couple of things that we think have a lot of potential in the field.
 At its essence, it’s about data.
 Farmers and companies that are investing in certification are already managing a lot of data, but most of it is still coming from paper-based systems.
 This means that a lot of information streams are not always efficient — data collection time is high and data quality is not always very good — which is why we want to innovate this process.”